roytang/blog/content/notes/2014/04/451948576134819840/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/451948576134819840/
+title: ''
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): “Do not let the behavior of others destroy your inner peace.”
+“Do not let the behavior of others destroy your inner peace.”

 —Dalai Lama